-The licensing system is made up of a set of rules and criteria for participation in national club competitions.
-These rules and criteria are meant to support the original purpose and protective considerations of the licensing system.
-Over the past 20 years, the licensing system has been weighed and measured, reformed, revised and refined, continuously raising the bar for Danish football.
-As President of the Danish League, I am immensely proud of the ongoing work and the clubs' willingness to improve and invest in the "product".
+The licensing system consists of a set of regulations, requirements, and criteria for participation in national club competitions while also supporting the original purposes and goals of the system.
+Over the past 20 years, the system has been evaluated, reformed, and revised, raising the standard of Danish football.
+As the President of the Divisionsforeningen, I am immensely proud of the extensive and ongoing work carried out by the clubs, as well as their commitment and willingness to develop and invest in Danish football.